Graph Kernel Neural Networks: Related work

 In recent years, with the advent of deep learning and the renewed interest in neural architectures, the focus of graph-based machine learning researchers has quickly moved to extending deep learning approaches to deal with graph data.
 Fundamentally, the principle underpinning most GNNs is that of exploiting the structure of the graph to propagate the node feature information iteratively.
-One of the first papers to propose the idea of GNNs is that of~\cite{scarselli2008graph}, where an information diffusion mechanism is used to learn the nodes' latent representations by exchanging neighbourhood information.
-Depending on the form this diffusion takes, \citet{bronstein2021geometric} distinguish between convolutional \citep{kipf2016semi,atwood2016diffusion,levie2018cayleynets}, attentional \cite{velickovic2018graph}, or message passing \citep{gilmer2017neural} types of GNNs, with the latter being the most general and formally equivalent to the Weisfeiler-Lehman graph isomorphism test under some technical conditions \citep{xu2018powerful,morris2019weisfeiler}.
-More recently, \cite{eliasof2021pde} proposed a reinterpretation of graph convolution in terms of partial differential equations on graphs, noting that different problems can benefit from different networks dynamics, hence suggesting the need to look beyond diffusion.
-For a comprehensive survey of GNNs we refer the reader to~\cite{wu2020comprehensive}.
+One of the first papers to propose the idea of GNNs is that of Scarselli \etal~\cite{scarselli2008graph}, where an information diffusion mechanism is used to learn the nodes' latent representations by exchanging neighborhood information.
+Sperduti and Starita~\cite{sperduti1997supervised} and Micheli~\cite{micheli2009neural} had previously relied instead on recursive operators, which can be seen as a variation of convolutional operators where different layers share the same weights, to adapt neural networks to operate on structured data such as graphs.
+Most modern GNNs, however, appear to fall within three main categories, as discussed by Bronstein \etal~\cite{bronstein2021geometric}: 1) convolutional~\cite{kipf2016semi,atwood2016diffusion,levie2018cayleynets,bai2020learning,li2021learning}, 2) attentional~\cite{velickovic2018graph}, and 3) message passing~\cite{gilmer2017neural}.
+The message-passing model is often seen as the most general one and has been shown to be formally equivalent to the WL graph isomorphism test under some technical conditions~\cite{xu2018powerful,morris2019weisfeiler}.

+An increasing number of researchers are trying to overcome the latter limitation by moving away from standard message-passing GNNs~\cite{bicciato2022classifying,bicciato2024gnn}.
+Eliasof \etal~\cite{eliasof2021pde} propose a reinterpretation of graph convolution in terms of partial differential equations on graphs, noting that different problems can benefit from different networks dynamics, hence suggesting the need to look beyond diffusion.
+Bevilaqua \etal~\cite{bevilacqua2022equivariant} represent graphs as bags of substructures and show that this allows the WL test to distinguish between otherwise indistinguishable graphs.
+Bouritsas \etal~\cite{bouritsas2022improving} take instead an alternative approach where augmenting the graph nodes attributes with positional encoding is shown to improve the ability of the WL test to discriminate between non-isomorphic graphs.
+The field of GNNs is, in general, in rapid and continuous expansion, so presenting a comprehensive review of the literature is beyond the scope of this paper.
+Instead, we refer the interested readers to~\cite{wu2020comprehensive,bronstein2021geometric}.